-The 2021 Major League Baseball campaign began on Thursday, April 1, with a full 162-game regular season well underway.
-The return to a full schedule should help player production return to normal levels; as such, stat lines will no longer be impacted as heavily by exaggerated hot or cold stretches at the plate.
-With that in mind, we look at the MLB betting odds to win the American League and National League MVP awards.
+The 2021 Major League Baseball campaign began on Thursday, April 1 and now a full 162-game regular season is about to wrap up.
+The return to a full schedule has helped player production return to normal levels; as such, stat lines haven’t been impacted as heavily by exaggerated hot or cold stretches at the plate.
+With that in mind, we look current MLB betting odds to win the American League and National League MVP awards with just a few games remaining.

 MLB MVP odds